udda/multiload-ng/README.md

 # Multiload-ng

 ## Overview
-Multiload-ng is a near-complete rewrite of the good old GNOME multiload applet.
+Multiload-ng is a modern graphical system monitor.
+It's a near-complete rewrite of the good old GNOME multiload applet.

-It has plugins for the following panels:
+It supports the following panels:
-- XFCE 4 (xfce4-panel)
+- XFCE (xfce4-panel)
 - LXDE (lxpanel)
 - MATE (mate-panel)